SeisSol/SeisSol/Documentation/cad-models.rst

 CAD models
 ==========

-The following help pages describe how to build a structural model with Gocad.
+The following help pages describe how to build a structural model with either Gocad or SimModeler.

 SimModeler CAD workflow